 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 A Day at the Picture Show (was about 300 feet away, measured in a direct line but has been reported missing. ); Butterflies (about 600 feet away); National Training School for Women and Girls/ Nannie Helen Burroughs (approx. 0.2 miles away); From Rural to Residential (approx. 0.3 miles away); Lederer Gardens (approx. 0.3 miles away); A Whirl on the Ferris Wheel (was approx. 0.3 miles away but has been reported missing. ); From Gardens to Garden Apartments (approx. 0.4 miles away); Original Federal Boundary Stone NE 9 (approx. 0.4 miles away).

 Categories. • African Americans • Arts, Letters, Music • Entertainment • Environment •

 Credits.
-This page was last revised on November 27, 2017.
-This page originally submitted on November 23, 2017, by Devry Jones of Washington, District of Columbia.
-This page has been viewed 89 times since then and 32 times this year.
-Photos: 1, 2, 3. submitted on November 23, 2017, by Devry Jones of Washington, District of Columbia. • Bill Pfingsten was the editor who published this page.
+This page was last revised on March 20, 2019.
+This page originally submitted on November 23, 2017, by Devry Becker Jones of Washington, District of Columbia.
+This page has been viewed 99 times since then and 6 times this year.
+Last updated on March 7, 2019, by Devry Becker Jones of Washington, District of Columbia.
+Photos: 1, 2, 3. submitted on November 23, 2017, by Devry Becker Jones of Washington, District of Columbia. • Bill Pfingsten was the editor who published this page.